Albert Awachie

-Albert Awachie (born October 7, 1992) is a Canadian football fullback for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Albert Awachie (born October 7, 1992) is a Canadian professional football fullback for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played CIS football for the Toronto Varsity Blues.

 Although he rarely touches the ball, he is a key blocker and special teams player recognized by coaches and teammates for his tenacity and fearlessness.

 Early life

-Awachie was born in Toronto, Ontario on October 7, 1992.
+Awachie was born in Toronto, Ontario, on October 7, 1992.
 Being the youngest of five siblings instilled in him a drive and work ethic that was reaffirmed by his parents, Raphael and Florence, who had emigrated from Nigeria.
 While in the first grade, he moved to Fort Collins, Colorado to stay with his mother, spending the summers back in Toronto with his father.
 Although he grew up mostly playing soccer, his older brother Martin invited him to join the football team.
 He played multiple positions at Rocky Mountain High School, even picking up all-league honors as a defensive lineman.
 After graduation, he moved back to Toronto.

-College career
+University career

 Awachie played CIS football for the Toronto Varsity Blues from 2013 to 2016, beginning as a wide receiver and later playing some defensive back.
 Initially joining as a walk-on, he played in 22 games in his college career, registering 14 receptions for 145 yards as well as 22 tackles on defense.
 He missed the entire 2015 season after he dislocated his knee, tearing the bicep tendon, LCL and ACL, and doctors told him there was a 50 percent chance he would be able to return to football.
-After ten months of rehab he was able to come back his senior season and rank third on the team with 13 receptions and 134 yards.
+After ten months of rehab, he was able to come back for his senior season and rank third on the team with 13 receptions and 134 yards.